It looks like surrogacy could be an amazing option for you!

 The internet can be a great advantage to women hoping to become a gestational carrier.
 But, it’s not always a source of reliable, truthful information.

-One example?
 Certain surrogacy agencies using internet search results to advertise inaccurate surrogate compensation rates — all to suck in unsuspecting and unaware prospective gestational carriers.

 It’s human nature for people to focus on the headlines.
-When you search for information on compensation, and you see search results advertising rates up to $60,000, $70,000 and even $80,000, it’s normal to click on those links first.
+When you search for information on compensation, and you see search results advertising first-time rates up to $60,000, $70,000 and even $80,000, it’s normal to click on those links first.
 You want the best surrogate compensation possible, and those higher numbers seem to promise you what other agencies can’t.

 However, those numbers don’t tell the whole truth.
 In fact, many surrogacy agencies make an advertising technique out of offering misleading compensation rates in internet search results, only to actually offer much less once you have started the surrogacy process with their agency.

 How do they do this?
 The agencies tend to combine base compensation rates (the money in your pocket to do with as you please) with reimbursement and payments for other surrogacy costs, such as pregnancy and medical expenses.
 To that end, the “best” surrogate compensation they offer you is actually a combination of all the payments you’ll receive during surrogacy — many of which are simply to get you through the added expenses of a surrogacy journey.